CURENT/andes/docs_new/source/tutorials/01-installation.md

 Complete the installation on your system.

 :::{note}
-Mambaforge is a drop-in replacement for conda.
+miniforge is a drop-in replacement for conda.
 If you have an existing conda installation, you can replace all `mamba` commands with `conda`.

 If you are using Anaconda or Miniconda on Windows, open `Anaconda Prompt` instead of `Miniforge Prompt`.
 :::